What a year! Thanks to all of you!

 A Showcase of the Past, a Stage for the Future

 Enjoy Our Events

 In our inaugural 2017 season, we offered live community theater, opera, jazz, blues, folk-rock, a community talent show, a songwriter showcase and a Non-Profits Night Out gala.
-2018 will offer new delights, from comedy, theater, rock, blues, spoken word, poetry and Cowboy Church.
-Check out our schedule, coming soon!
+2018 offered new delights, from theater, rock, blues, spoken word, poetry and Cowboy Church.
+Check out our 2019 schedule, coming soon!